smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 * by default, most of the transfers are not acknowledged at SimpleIoT/HMP level (go as Hmp-Unicast-Data-Packet without ACKNOWLEDGED-DELIVERY flag)
 * however, upper-layer protocol (normally SimpleIoT/GDP) issues it's own retransmits and passes retransmit number to SimpleIoT/HMP
 * on retransmit #TODO, SimpleIoT/HMP switches ACKNOWLEDGED-DELIVERY flag on
-* when ACKNOWLEDGED-DELIVERY flag is set, SimpleIoT/HMP uses 'Guaranteed Uni-Cast' mode described below
+* when ACKNOWLEDGED-DELIVERY flag is set, SimpleIoT/HMP uses 'Acknowledged Uni-Cast' mode described below
-* if 'Guaranteed Uni-Cast' fails for M times (as described below), link failure is assumed
+* if 'Acknowledged Uni-Cast' fails for M times (as described below), link failure is assumed
 * link failure (as described above) is reported to the Root, so it can initiate route discovery to the node on the other side of the failed link (using Hmp-From-Santa-Data-Packet)

   + if link failure is detected from the side of the link which is close to Root, link failure reporting is done by sending Routing-Error (which always come in ACKNOWLEDGED-DELIVERY mode) back to Root